joseph-carino/cheatsheets/Shopify-Cheatsheet.md

 - `CTOR` - Click-To-Open Rate
 - `fulfillment complexity` - everything warehouse does with products from inbound to packout - aim to reduce
 - `business complexity` - everything related to getting order into 3PL (multi-channel, wholesale, ERP needs) - aim to increase
+- `dock to stock` - time in induction from truck reaching warehouse to stock ready to ship out

 # SFN Goals 2022
 [All Metrics](https://docs.google.com/spreadsheets/d/1z6hn3evKgFPXXQXa1slbhSqip5ANio9JmZU6LmJzOxg/edit#gid=1346961718)